5 Critical Skills for Autonomous Teams

-Zappos gave self-managing organizations and the whole concept of Holacracy a lousy name, but I wouldn’t throw away the baby with the bathwater.
-Self-managing organizations and autonomous teams aren’t all bad or a recipe for disaster.
-There’s a lot to learn from this failed attempt to create a self-managing organization.
+Zappos gave self-managing organisations and the whole concept of Holacracy a lousy name, but I wouldn’t throw away the baby with the bathwater.
+Self-managing organisations and autonomous teams aren’t all bad; they can be a recipe for success.
+There’s a lot to learn from this failed attempt to create a self-managing organisation.

-The biggest lesson by far, to me that is, is that the need for autonomy doesn’t replace the need for leadership.
+The biggest lesson to me is that the need for autonomy doesn’t replace the need for leadership.
 Human leadership.

 You manage a system, you lead self-thinking people.
 And they, in turn, choose to follow.
 Or not.

-Like a beehive without a queen bee, an organization without a leader creates chaos.
-It Is the autonomy that is at fault; it’s a lack of shared vision and direction that is at fault.
+Like a beehive without a queen bee, an organisation without a leader creates chaos.
+It’s the autonomy that’s at fault; it’s a lack of shared vision and direction that’s to blame.

 Most bees are required to be autonomous in a beehive.
 They leave the hive searching for nectar without anyone telling them where to fly or when to return.
 Then, they know their role and when they are ready to return, all while serving the queen.
 They are autonomous in their daily operations, yet when the queen bee dies, the first thing they do is select a new one.
 You can’t be autonomous without a leader or some rules.

 Rules are often viewed as why people are not responsible, proactive or autonomous.
-You don’t have the authority to use a different tool, even though it costs the organization dearly money and time, because it is not company policy.
-Also, you aren’t to buy extra memory for your computer, even though it means you are wasting valuable time and being unproductive because it’s not this year’s year.
+You don’t have the authority to use a different tool, even though it costs the organisation dearly in money and time, because it is not company policy.
+Additionally, you aren’t supposed to buy extra memory for your computer, even though it means wasting valuable time and being unproductive, because it’s not the year for it.
 You lose out on offering to the new talent.
 You’ve been veered because your recruitment process is too heavy, and the rules stop you from bending it.
 You’ll lose out on the significant gains rather than make small changes.

 But rules aren’t.
 They make us feel safe; without feeling safe, we can’t be productive.
 But rules must make sense, be questioned and adapted continuously, and grow organically with the company.

-Following a recipe book guarantees that even an amateur can create the most delicious meal.
-You don’t need to know the cooking science to create a masterpiece.
-All you need to do is follow the recipe step-by-step.
+Following a recipe book ensures that even an amateur can create a delicious meal.
+You don’t need to know cooking science to create a masterpiece.
+All you need to do is follow the recipe step by step.

 A master chef, on the other hand, not only intimately knows the rules and science of cooking but has also mastered all the technical skills.
 He has also proven that he can work at high speed and in very stressful environments.

-Similarly, processes and procedures enable us to be more repeatable in our actions, repeatedly producing the same high-quality results—by choice, not by chance.
-Processes and procedures are intended to be standardized lessons learned, preventing us from making the same mistakes.
+Similarly, processes and procedures enable us to be more repeatable in our actions, repeatedly producing the same high-quality results, by choice, not by chance.
+Processes and procedures are intended to be standardised lessons learned, preventing us from making the same mistakes.

-Having the proper rules in place, therefore, makes us more productive.
+Having the proper rules in place, therefore, enables us to be more productive.
 The problem lies in how rules are being enforced.
-Rules enforced by top management are bound to be viewed negatively by employees who do not feel they are in control of their results.
+Rules enforced by top management are likely to be viewed negatively by employees who do not feel they have control over their results.

 Science has proven that people are happy when they feel they have control over a situation.
 Thus, not involving employees in creating their own rules is stressful and demotivating.
-The result is a peaceful rebellion, with people following the rules and taking no responsibility for anything that goes wrong.
+The result is a peaceful rebellion, where people follow the rules and take no responsibility for any consequences that may arise.

 For rules — and autonomy — to work, the people who must follow the rules must participate in creating the rules.
 You also need the following five critical skills to build an autonomous team:

-When you have people who trust and respect each other, it is impossible to allow them to make their own decisions, knowing that if something falls outside their comfort levels, they will ask for help.
+When people trust and respect each other, it is impossible to allow them to make their own decisions, knowing that if something falls outside their comfort zone, they will ask for help.

-When teams don’t communicate effectively, it’s tough to trust them or for them to trust each other.
+When leaders fail to encourage teams to communicate effectively, it becomes challenging for them to trust each other or for others to trust them.
 Autonomy requires people to be able to express their needs, explain and defend their viewpoints, and give and receive feedback from colleagues.

-Relationships go hand in hand with communication.
-Communication enables discussions, while relationships ensure you talk to the right people to get the results.
+Relationships are closely tied to effective communication.
+Communication enables discussions, while relationships ensure that you talk to the right people to achieve the desired results.

 You need to know the go-to person and be confident in consulting them.
 Authority and decision-making rules also need to be defined.

 Relationships and communication don’t help you get closer to them without a target or goal to work towards.
-An autonomous team needs to be clear on what they are working toward.
+An autonomous team needs to have a clear vision of what they are working toward.
 There should be no ambiguity or disagreement.

 Confidence is the key to autonomy.
 Each team member must know what to do, who to ask for help or support, and how to do their work.
 When you don’t know the answers, you need the confidence to ask for help and the humility to offer assistance.